MauricioRobayo/nextjs-google-analytics/README.md

 ## Scripts

 Use the `GoogleAnalytics` component to load the gtag scripts.
-You can add them to a [custom App](https://nextjs.org/docs/advanced-features/custom-app) component, and this will take care of including the necessary scripts for every page (but you could also add it on a per page basis if you need more control):
+You can add it to a [custom App](https://nextjs.org/docs/advanced-features/custom-app) component, and this will take care of including the necessary scripts for every page (but you could also add it on a per page basis if you need more control):

 ```js
 // pages/_app.js